-I think we all can imagine the thoughts running through the minds of the firsthired workers.
-First, they would be grumbling about having to wait, kind of an early form of bank-lineup-rage.
-But I'll bet though that the grumbling died out fairly quickly once they saw what the latecomers were being paid, namely a full day's pay.
+I think we all can imagine the thoughts running through the minds of the first-hired workers.
+First, they would be grumbling about the unfairness of having to wait, kind of an early form of checkout lineup rage.
+But I'd bet that the grumbling died out fairly quickly once they saw what the latecomers were being paid, namely a full day's pay.
 Surely, given human nature, the anticipation must have built within them that they would get more than that amount.
-"Ooh, look at what they got paid!
-We'll probably get a whole week's wages!"
-Like many of us, those early workers would have spent, in their minds at least, the huge bonus they anticipated even before they received it.
+"Ooh, look at what those latecomers got paid!
+Because we've worked so much longer we'll probably get a whole week's wages!"
+It's even likely many of those early workers would have spent - in their minds at least - the huge bonus they anticipated even before they received it.

 Just as well it was only in their minds that they had spent it, because they didn't receive it.
 All they got was one lousy denarius, the same as those pikers who came in at the last hour.
 Mumble, grumble, carp and complain.
 You'd have thought the paymaster had reached into their pockets and taken the bonus money from them, instead of giving them the coin that was promised.
-"It's not fair!", they protested, and we're inclined to agree with them.
+"It's just not fair - our work was much harder!", they protested, and we're inclined to agree with them.

 And there's the rub, isn't it?
-There's where this story hits uncomfortably home with just about everyone, because just like the early workers, we can't stand to see anyone else get what we feel they don't deserve.
+There's where this story hits uncomfortably home with just about everyone, because just like the early workers, most people can't stand to see anyone else get more than what they 'deserve'.
 We have this sense of fair play, that people should be treated equitably and fairly, being rewarded appropriately for their contribution.
-Whether it's wages and salaries, or cake being handed out, we have definite and fairly clear sets of value structures that define formulas that base rewards on some kind of merit, and we get highly offended when those value systems are short-circuited.
+Whether it's wages and salaries, or cake being handed out, we have definite and fairly clear value structures defining formulas that base rewards on merit, and we get highly offended when those value systems are short-circuited.

-Anyone who commutes can recall many personal examples, recalling inconsiderate and selfish people who either roar up an empty curb lane and then try to bully their way into the line of those who have waited patiently, or those who arrive late at the SeaBus but march right up to the doors, bypassing all who have queued.
+Those of us who drive can easily think of inconsiderate and selfish people who roar up an empty curb lane and then try to bully their way into the line of those who have waited patiently.
+Another example is those who arrive late at the SeaBus or SkyTrain but march right up to the doors, bypassing all who have queued.
 Those of us who remember that queue-jumpers during the war ran the risk of being mobbed and murdered sometimes feel we are being overwhelmed by a generation raised with the rather selfish ethic of "most clever, first-served."
 Our sense of injustice is inflamed when we see someone "getting away with something."

-People are so concerned with what others get that they will even take steps to make sure that nobody else gets a fair share.
+People are so concerned with what others get that they will often take steps to make sure that nobody else gets even a fair share.
 A study that was done not too long ago involved the use of economic simulation games, in which a number of people interacted on computers to increase their wealth.
 One of the stunning results from the exercise was the discovery that the participants would, almost without exception, use up to one-quarter of the wealth they accumulated to decrease the wealth of the other players!
 We hate so badly to see others win that we are willing to give up something of our own to make sure they don't.